sitron/lst/README.md

 * sudo pip install git+git://github.com/sitron/lst@v0.6
 * pip install -r https://raw.github.com/sitron/lst/master/requirements.txt
 * copy the [.lst-secret_dist.yml](lst/blob/master/.lst-secret_dist.yml) file to you home, rename it to .lst-secret.yml and change your jira/zebra credentials
-* create a directory somewhere on your machine where you want your graph to be outputted and add its path .lst-secret.yml
+* create a directory somewhere on your machine where you want your graphs to be outputted and add its path to .lst-secret.yml
 * copy the [.lst_dist.yml](lst/blob/master/.lst_dist.yml) file to you home, rename it to .lst.yml and edit as needed (see below)
 * run lst test-install which should dump you some html and finish by 'end' (yes! it's working!)
 * run lst sprint-graph -p [your_project_name] and check your first graph!